gtache/scalajs-gradle/README.md

 "gradlew compileSJSIR -Pfile='nameOfFile'" or "gradlew compileSJSIR" to create the related sjsir and class files.

 Simply "gradlew" to run the default "compileJS" task.

+You can run the generated javascript file with "gradlew runJS -Pclassname='nameOfClass' -Pmethname='nameOfMeth'", where Pmethname is optional (default is 'main').
+It requires Node.js to be installed.